 CSEP Awards, Grants and Recognitions

-The purpose of this recognition is to acknowledge the research and other significant contributions of John Sutton.
-The recipient will provide a lecture on a topic that reflects John Sutton’s research interests during the CSEP Annual Conference.
+This acknowledgement is designed to honour the research and other significant contributions of John Sutton.
+The selected candidate will deliver a lecture on a topic that reflects John Sutton’s research interests during the CSEP Annual Conference.

 The purpose of this award is to acknowledge a graduate student based on their outstanding research contributions.
 Up to 15 finalists will be invited to present their research at the Graduate Student Poster Session, during the CSEP Annual Conference.
 The award will be presented to two of the finalists.